 Many famous buildings employ the architecture style that is commonly used in traditional Japanese houses.
 These include the following:

 Kyoto Imperial Palace

-Aside from the Imperial Residence, the Palace Grounds have several buildings.
+Aside from the Imperial Residence, the Palace Grounds have several alternative to viagra buildings.
 The Shishinden (i.e. Hall for State Ceremonies) is surrounded by a long and narrow hallway called a hishashi.
 The Emperor’s Throne is placed on an octagonal platform five metres above the floor.
 Located on the west of the Shishinden is the Seiryoden (i.e. cool refreshing hall), which is made of cypress wood and comes with a gabled roof.

 Ise Grand Shrine